OBSTACLE SPORTS FREQUENTLY ASKED QUESTIONS

 WHAT ARE OBSTACLE SPORTS?

 Obstacle is a Sport composed of Disciplines and Events where athletes run and/or overcome obstacles in timed competitions.
-Obstacle sport disciplines (or sub-sports) include Ninja Warrior, Obstacle Course Racing (OCR), and Adventure Racing.
+Obstacle sport disciplines (or sub-sports) include Ninja Competitions, Obstacle Course Racing (OCR), Fitness Racing, and Adventure Racing.
 There are many event formats across the disciplines, with distances from 50 meters to hundreds of kilometres.
-The most practised event formats are mass participation, cross country races from 5 km to 25 km in length, generally called OCR.
-Ninja TV Show competitions (Sasuke and Ninja Warrior) have approximately 1 billion viewers worldwide.
-Adventure Racing has been widely practised and televised around the world since 1989, and it is estimated that over 300 million people have watched the Eco-Challenge since 1995.
+Formats include mass participation races from 5 km to 50 km in length, and Ninja TV Show style competitions (Sasuke and Ninja Warrior) with 1 billion viewers in 160 countries.
+Adventure Racing has been widely practised and televised around the world since 1989, and it is estimated that over 300 million people watched the Eco-Challenge, Outdoor Quest and Raid Gauloises since 1995.

 WHAT IS THE SECRETARIAT?